algorandfoundation/beaker/blog/blog.md

 If you've written and deployed a Smart Contract for Algorand using PyTeal before today, you've probably chewed a lot of glass to do so.
 You've overcome a number of technical limitations and struggled through parsing obscure error messages, well done.

-The Algorand team has been working very hard to improve the development experience, but before we dive in, lets review some common things folks struggle with while developing.
+Take heart that the Algorand team has been working very hard to improve the development experience.

+Before we dive in to the improvements, lets review some common things folks struggle with while developing.

 ## Code Organization
 When you start writing a contract, how should you structure the logic?
 How should you handle inputs and outputs from the contract?